tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 Classes:
 `ofstream`, `ifstream` , `fstream` from `<fstream>`

-`.open (filename, mode)` method will open a file
+`.open (filename, mode);` method will open a file
-Modes:
+* Modes:
-	* `ios::in` - default for
+	* `ios::in` - default for `ifstream` and `fstream`
-	* `ios::out`
+	* `ios::out` - default for `ofstream` and `fstream`
 	* `ios::binary`
 	* `ios::ate` - sets the initial position to the end of the file
 	* `ios::app` - append - all output operations are at the end of the file
 	* `ios::trunc` - (output) deletes the file if it already exists

+`.close();` method will close the file.
+The `fstream` will be

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2ODMyMjE3Niw4NjE0OTEwMjksOTE1NT
-Y0NDYyLDQyMDc0NjIzMCwtODU1MzI1NzM5LC0xNzg0MDk5ODY0
-LDIxMzMyMTkyNjcsLTIwNjY5NzYyOTIsLTEwMjU1NTQ0MzgsLT
-k1MTA1MzU5OSwxMTEwMjkyOTA1LC0xNjQ4NTMxMjgxLC0xMzEx
-Njg4NTExLC03NDkxMzI2MzYsMjA5Njk4ODIyNCwxOTk2MjI1ND
-k3LC0xNjQ5MjgxNzk2LC0xODg0NzE0NTU1LC05OTE0MDcyNCwx
-MTU2NTI3NzM5XX0=
+eyJoaXN0b3J5IjpbODkxMDA5NjA0LDg2MTQ5MTAyOSw5MTU1Nj
+Q0NjIsNDIwNzQ2MjMwLC04NTUzMjU3MzksLTE3ODQwOTk4NjQs
+MjEzMzIxOTI2NywtMjA2Njk3NjI5MiwtMTAyNTU1NDQzOCwtOT
+UxMDUzNTk5LDExMTAyOTI5MDUsLTE2NDg1MzEyODEsLTEzMTE2
+ODg1MTEsLTc0OTEzMjYzNiwyMDk2OTg4MjI0LDE5OTYyMjU0OT
+csLTE2NDkyODE3OTYsLTE4ODQ3MTQ1NTUsLTk5MTQwNzI0LDEx
+NTY1Mjc3MzldfQ==
 -->